‘YOU’LL NEVER WALK ALONE’ CONCERT

-The diary is starting to fill up and we look forward to 2018 being equally productive and enjoyable; as usual, we hope to make your acquaintance along the way.
+We look forward to 2018 being equally productive and enjoyable; as usual, we hope to make your acquaintance along the way.

-This years annual concert is Press this LINK for more information.
+This years annual concert is on October 6th and is supporting ‘When You Wish Upon a Star’Press this LINK for more information.

 You may have seen through the year that we have a small group of choir members who like to ‘dress up’ (or maybe that should be ‘down’) to support the busking talents of Mr Mick Mullarkey; on these occasions Alfreton has been ‘entertained’ in aid of collections for Ashgate Hospice, Children in Need and Red Nose Day ( in fact, any excuse to have a laugh and make money in the process).
 They also seem to have found their way past the MD and into the concerts (he appreciates it really), providing a little amusement and diversity.

 Keep an eye on the diary and make sure to join us at some future event; we look forward to the opportunity to entertain you.
 Please continue to explore the site; we hope you find it interesting.
 It would be very much appreciated if you would leave a comment on the CONTACT page; simply go to the enquiry form, fill in what it asks for and leave a message.
 Whether a criticism, a suggestion, some information for us, a request for something from us or just to acknowledge that you are there, we will be pleased to hear it.